-Object centric pruning.
-One classical approach for tree-based pruning is to compute a bounding volume (usually a box or sphere) around each node in the tree.
-These are then used to prune parts of the tree in certain regions of space.
+1201 / Lipschitz Pruning: Hierarchical Simplification of Primitive-Based SDFs the tree in certain regions of space.
 Some implicit model are well suited to this technique as they provides an integrated bounding volume hierarchy [WGG99]).
-While this is also theoretically possible with SDFs, it quickly becomes impractical as smooth CSG operators require the bounding box to be extended by the blending radius [Qui24b], which quickly leads to very large boxes that simply cannot be pruned.
-In contrast, our Lipschitz criteria is space centric rather than object centric, does not require nodes to compute a bounding box, and also guarantees distance exactness while being as efficient as possible with respect to the blending radius.
+While this is also theoretically possible with SDFs, it quickly becomes impractical as smooth CSG operators require the bounding box to be extended by the blendoperators require the bounding box to be extended by the blend- ing radius [Qui24b], which quickly leads to very large boxes that simply cannot be pruned.
+In contrast, our Lipschitz criteria is space simply cannot be pruned.
+In contrast, our Lipschitz criteria is space 510 centric rather than object centric, does not require nodes to compute a bounding box, and also guarantees distance exactness while being as efficient as possible with respect to the blending radius.